 Many real life decisions involve uncertainty about timing.
 For example, is an investment that will start paying dividends in five years for sure better than another that will start paying in five years on average?
 Is it worthwhile to pay an extra fee to ensure that a package scheduled to arrive in a random time is delivered on a guaranteed (average) date instead?
+Or, when picking a mode of transport, is it better to take a train that follows a deterministic timetable or a bus which has random arrival times (due to traffic)?

-According to the standard model in economics, Expected Discounted Utility (EDU), subjects should always pick the option with an uncertain payment date - they must be Risk Seeking over Time Lotteries (RSTL).
+According to the standard model in economics, Expected Discounted Utility (EDU), subjects should always pick the option with an uncertain payment date in any possible instance - they must be Risk Seeking over Time Lotteries (RSTL).
 To see why, note that if u is the (positive) utility function over prizes and β is the discount factor, then the value of receiving x at time t is $\beta^t u(x)$, while that of the lottery with random date is $\mathbb{E}[\beta^t]u(x)$.
 Since β^t is convex in t, Jensen's inequality implies that the latter option must be preferred.

 The main contribution of our paper is theoretical.
 However, we start with an incentivized experiment on time lotteries to motivate our theoretical analysis.
-We find that only a minuscule fraction of subjects are consistently RSTL; most subjects are Risk Averse over Time Lotteries (RATL).
-We also find that risk attitudes towards time lotteries are highly correlated with attitudes towards risk in standard lotteries (i.e., atemporal lotteries over money).
+We find that only a minuscule fraction of subjects are consistently RSTL; most subjects are Risk Averse over Time Lotteries (RATL) in the majority of the questions asked.2 We also find that risk attitudes towards time lotteries are highly correlated with attitudes towards risk in standard lotteries (i.e., atemporal lotteries over money).
 While perhaps intuitive, this connection is missing from EDU, where the curvature of the utility function over prizes u plays no role for time lotteries.

-We present two theoretical results on modeling RATL, focusing on preferences defined over lotteries on dated rewards, that is, pairs of the form (x,t), where x is a monetary prize and t is the time in which it is received.3 First, we show that one can accommodate RATL while maintaining the main properties used to motivate EDU.
-EDU can be seen as merging the functional form of Discounted Utility without risk with the one of Expected Utility.
-Instead of merging their functional forms, we instead impose the axioms that are known to guarantee Discounted Utility without
+We present two theoretical results on modeling risk attitudes toward time lotteries, focusing on preferences defined over lotteries on dated rewards, that is, pairs of the form (x, t), where x is a monetary prize and t is the time in which it is received.3 First, we show that one can accommodate more flexible attitudes toward time lotteries, including RATL, while maintaining the main properties used to motivate EDU.